w3f/polkadot-wiki/docs/general/start-building.md

 With the release of [Polkadot runtime 1.0](./polkadot-v1.md), Polkadot's codebase is in the hands of the community.
 Anyone can open a
-[Request For Commit (RFC)](https://github.com/polkadot-fellows/RFCs) to propose and discuss changes to network protocol descriptions, runtime logic, and runtime public interfaces, [inherents](../learn/learn-extrinsics.md#types-of-extrinsics), transaction formats, and other technical matters.
+[Request For Commit (RFC)](https://github.com/polkadot-fellows/RFCs) to propose and discuss changes to the network protocol, runtime logic, and public interfaces, [inherents](../learn/learn-extrinsics.md#types-of-extrinsics), transaction formats, and other technical matters.